 Ways To Make Your Relationship Less Codependent And More Interdependent

 Codependency is unhealthy and borders on obsession.
 It is when one partner makes all the sacrifices and does everything to make the other happy.
-They forget their own needs and happiness, and their world revolves around their partner.
-Interdependency, on the other hand, is a balanced and mutually respectful relationship that is healthy and individually uplifting.
+They forget their own needs and happiness, and their world revolves around their partner by choice or not.
+Interdependency, on the other hand, is a balanced and mutually respectful relationship that is healthy and individually uplifting and happier.
+These couples are generally healthier psychologically and physiologically, focusing on their self-development and personal well-being.
+Loving yourself first makes it easier to love and cherish your partner.

 Listed below are a few things that you need to engage in to make your relationship more interdependent and less codependent: